 We have two stock incentive plans: the 2007 Stock Incentive Plan (the "2007 Plan"), as amended effective March 20, 2007, and the 2013 Stock Incentive Plan (the "2013 Plan"), collectively referred to as (the "Stock Incentive Plans").
 The Stock Incentive Plans permit awards of stock options, restricted stock units, performance stock units and other stock-based awards to our officers, key employees and non-employee directors on terms determined by the Compensation Committee of the Board of Directors (the "Committee").
 The aggregate number of shares available for issuance under the 2007 Plan and 2013 Plan is 1,200,000 and 1,040,000, respectively.
 Under the 2007 Plan, no more than an aggregate of 400,000 shares are available for issue of stock-based awards other than stock options and stock appreciation rights.
-As of December 31, 2016, shares available for future grant under the 2007 Plan and 2013 Plan are 78,417 and 320,172, respectively.
-Prior the adoption of the 2007 Plan, we granted stock-based awards to purchase shares of our common stock to officers, key employees and non-employee directors under certain predecessor plans.
-No further awards can be granted under these predecessor plans.
+As of December 31, 2017, shares available for future grant under the 2007 Plan and 2013 Plan are zero and 77,693, respectively.
+Prior the adoption of the 2007 Plan, we granted stock-based awards to purchase shares of our common stock to officers, key employees and nonemployee directors under certain predecessor plans.
+No further awards can be granted under the 2007 Plan or these predecessor plans.